 With this and future dialogues, 50by40 aims to curate a conversation which ensures a Just Transition is a core part of the process of transforming our food systems.

-If you are interested in our work on Just Transition, please email the 50by40 Secretariat at email@example.com.
+If you are interested in our work on Just Transition, please contact the 50by40 Secretariat.

 Follow us on Twitter to stay updated on our forthcoming initiatives and events.